 Symptoms are your body’s way of informing you that it’s not receiving the support it needs.
 While none of these issues have a direct causal relationship with adrenal fatigue by themselves, a distinct “aggravating pattern” emerges when all these factors are taken into consideration.
-See if you recognize these tendencies in yourself.
+See if you recognize any symptoms of adrenal fatigue as tendencies you see in yourself.

-- Blood pressure: High or low blood pressure is an indication that something isn’t right.
+- Irregular blood pressure.
+High or low blood pressure is an indication that something isn’t right.
 Low blood pressure can often have the symptom of lightheadedness associated with it.

-- Food cravings and weight changes: Changes in cravings and/or your weight can signal a problem.
+- Food cravings and abnormal weight changes.
+Changes in cravings and/or your weight can signal a problem.
 This particularly includes abnormal weight gain in the abdomen and thighs, and cravings for salty or sugary foods that sometimes feel uncontrollable.

-- Emotions and coping ability: Emotional challenges might include an inability to deal with day to day stress, feeling overwhelmed much of the time, struggling to get through the day, being too driven, having a very “short fuse,” anxiety attacks, and/or an inability to reframe your thinking.
+- Unstable emotions and coping ability.
+Emotional challenges might include an inability to deal with day to day stress, feeling overwhelmed much of the time, struggling to get through the day, being too driven, having a very “short fuse,” anxiety attacks, and/or an inability to reframe your thinking.

-- Thinking: Intellectual signs to watch out for include being mentally foggy, having fuzzy thinking, an inability to stay focused on one task, and chronic racing thoughts.
+- Fuzzy thinking.
+Intellectual signs to watch out for include being mentally foggy, having fuzzy thinking, an inability to stay focused on one task, and chronic racing thoughts.

-- Immune response: Is your body fighting off frequent infections?
+- Decreased immune response.
+Is your body fighting off frequent infections?
 Does it take you longer than others to recover from illness, infections, or trauma?
 Compromised immune function can signify an issue with your adrenal glands.

-- Sleep: Sleep issues may include an inability to fall asleep, falling asleep easily but waking up nightly, and sleeping soundly but waking up exhausted.
+- Difficulty Sleeping.
+Sleep issues may include an inability to fall asleep, falling asleep easily but waking up nightly, and sleeping soundly but waking up exhausted.

-- Hormones/Libido: You may notice hormonal difficulties such as worsening of perimenopausal symptoms, low libido, or severe PMS.
+- Hormonal and Libido Fluctuations.
+You may notice hormonal difficulties such as worsening of perimenopausal symptoms, low libido, or severe PMS.